tjheffner/jekyll-portfolio/readme.md

 Personal website/portfolio/blog built using the [Jekyll static-site generator](http://jekyllrb.com).

-See it live at: tjheffner.github.io
+See it live at: www.tannerheffner.com

+Or, clone the repository.
 From the main directory:

 jekyll build -w